Gateway Courses in Arts & Humanities

 PHILOS 2: Individual Morality and Social Justice

 Introduction to ethical and political philosophy.
-Satisfies Philosophy & Values or Social & Behavioral Sciences L&S Breadth.
+Satisfies Philosophy & Values or Social & Behavioral Sciences Breadth.
 Course catalog link

 Rhetoric